nju-websoft/DUNKS/README.md

 This is the source code and data with the paper "DUNKS: Chunking and Summarizing Large and Heterogeneous Web Data for Dataset Search".

+> With the vast influx of open datasets published on the Web, dataset search has been an established and increasingly prominent problem.
+Existing solutions primarily cater to data in a single format, such as tabular or RDF datasets, despite the diverse formats of Web data.
+In this paper, to address data heterogeneity, we propose to transform major data formats into unified data chunks, each consisting of triples describing an entity.
+Furthermore, to make data chunks accommodate to the limited input capacity of dense ranking models based on pre-trained language models, we devise a multi-chunk summarization method that extracts representative triples from representative chunks.
+We conduct experiments on two test collections for ad hoc dataset retrieval, where the results demonstrate the effectiveness of dense ranking over summarized data chunks.

 ---

 ## Requirements